Baháʼí Faith in Vietnam: Early contact

 The first Baháʼí to visit Vietnam is likely to have been Hippolyte Dreyfus-Barney, one of the first Baháʼís of France, who undertook a number of travels around the globe at the request of ʻAbdu'l-Bahá.
 After an initial planned visit was aborted in 1914 due to the outbreak of World War I, Dreyfus-Barney arrived in what was then French Indochina in 1920, visiting Saigon and Hanoi.
 Four years later in May 1924, prominent Baháʼí travelling teacher Martha Root paid a week-long visit to Saigon.
 During her stay, she promoted the message and principles of the religion to a number of newspapers, making friends with one Madame Boeuf, editor of an English section in "L'Information de l'Extrême Orient".
 Boeuf was sympathetic to the principles of the Baháʼí religion, and published a number of favorable French-language articles.
 Several other newspapers also printed articles describing Baháʼí principles, in French, Chinese and Vietnamese.
 A public lecture was arranged with the help of the Governor, who, when approached, "himself telephoned the President of the largest school" to communicate his approval.
 Besides these initiatives, Root made calls to nineteen schools, societies and individuals in Saigon.

 In 1951, the National Spiritual Assembly of the Baháʼís of India, Pakistan and Burma adopted the goal of sending pioneers to a number of cities throughout Africa and Southeast Asia, including Saigon, in response to the summons of Shoghi Effendi, then head of the Baháʼí Faith.
-In a letter to an individual in September of that year, Shoghi Effendi reported that there were Baháʼís in Indochina at that time, although their settlement seems to have been short-lived; a March 1952 report stated that Indochina remained unopened to the Baha'i Faith.
+In a letter to an individual in September of that year, Effendi reported that there were Baháʼís in Indochina at that time, although their settlement seems to have been short-lived; a March 1952 report stated that Indochina remained unopened to the Baha'i Faith.